Strivin0311/ads-learning/modeling/miscellaneous/README.md

 # Miscellaneous ADS Modeling
-*Here's some resources about Miscellaneous ADS Modeling*
+*Here're some resources about Miscellaneous ADS Modeling*

 Intros:
 * Here are miscellaneous works for ADS modeling.